Last Updated on July 6, 2020

-This year, crème brulée made with dairy and sugar simply wasn’t an option, but coconut milk and honey was the perfect replacement.
+When eating paleo, crème brulée made with dairy and sugar simply isn’t an option, but coconut milk and honey is the perfect replacement.
 I was able to convert my old favorite recipe 1:1 and it still came out perfect.
-And in place of the turbinado sugar for the topping, I used maple sugar instead, which I might even like better!
+And in place of the turbinado sugar for the topping, use maple sugar instead, which I actually like better!
 Maple sugar is just maple syrup that has been dried and granulated.
-And it tastes like maple syrup!

 Although the custard-y deliciousness inside the ramekin is amazing, I think my favorite part about a crème brulée is using my spoon to crack through the caramelized topping and crunching down on that crunchy/creamy combination.
 So much perfection.

 - 1 cup Full-Fat Coconut Milk, canned

 - 2 Tbsp Mild Honey

 - 1 Vanilla Bean, split and scraped, reserve bean

 - 2 Egg Yolks

 - Maple Sugar, or Fine Organic Cane Sugar